What Is a PAR Sensor and How Is It Used?

 – **Casing**

-Working Mechanism of PAR Sensors
+Working Mechanism

-A PAR sensor works because of its photodiode.
+A sensor works because of its photodiode.
 This part changes incoming light into an electrical signal that can be measured.
 To get accurate and reliable readings, you need to choose the right parts and use precise engineering.
 Let’s look at the key components involved:

 **1. Diffusing Disc**